 This component aimed at those who work in the emergency and urgent care setting.
-It provides the learner with the knowledge to understand the anatomy and physiology, process, assessment and complications of pregnancy and labour; the range of conditions relating to obstetrics.
+It provides the learner with the knowledge to understand the physiology, pathophysiology, anatomy process, assessment and complications of pregnancy and labour; the range of conditions relating to obstetrics.
 It also provides the learner with the necessary skills to manage conditions relating to obstetrics and gynaecology.